hanglip/hanglip.github.io/_src/stream-dream.md

 It is, at best, a stream, and we feel very lucky that Hanglip straddles it.
 Maeder sometimes uses the term "drainage system" for these gravitional run-off features, found all over the Karoo.

-For us, it's a fulcrum, if you like, with two main components to it uppermost in our thinking about it.
-It is rich in history and has great promise for a future conservancy, something that we are slowly planning.
+For us, it's a focal farm point, its two main qualities being that it:

++ is rich in history
++ has great promise for a future, planned conservancy.

 ## SM Osler: